tlangan1/Life-Helper/README.md

       active<-. "completed uncompleted (with explanation)" .->completed
 ```

-## Enable https in Vite:
+## Enable https in Vite and self-signed SSL certificates:

 1. The use @vitejs/plugin-basic-ssl to enable https did not work; however, mkcert did.
-Using it resulted in the following SSL certificate with the "mkcert DESKTOP-..." issued by value in the certificates in the `Trusted Root Certification Authorities` in the Microsoft Management Console accessible using the `mmc` command.
+Using it resulted in the following SSL certificate with issuer `mkcert DESKTOP-4QSML4N\tomla@DESKTOP-4QSML4N (Thomas Langan)` issued to value `DESKTOP-4QSML4N\tomla@DESKTOP-4QSML4N (Thomas Langan)`.
+I then placed this SSL certificate in the certificates in the `Trusted Root Certification Authorities` node in the Microsoft Management Console accessible accessible using the `mmc` command.
+I saved a view in mmc called "Console1.mmc" to more easily navigate to the list of certificates where this certificate is stored.
+   <span id="phone-experience"></span>
+2. Since service workers require HTTPS (which is SSL now called TLS running over HTTP) and I cannot get my phone to install the self-signed SSL certificate mentioned above the same way I did on my laptop associated with the express server I am using to fetch and store data I cannot get the application to function on my phone in the local household network.
+3. I have a hunch that if I can embed the data server routes in the vite server than I will at least be able to experience the data access on my phone.
+Currently the site will load even though it does not trust the certificate but it throws an SSL error when I attempt to interact with the express server.
+4. Also, I figured out how to debug my phone's browser on my laptop.
+See [this](https://developer.chrome.com/docs/devtools/remote-debugging) for the instructions.
+Note that the biggest problem I ran into was that my phone's twitchy usb port kept disconnecting the session but when it was connected it worked as advertised.
+Perhaps I should figure out how to do this with bluetooth.

 ## Self-Signed Certificates and Service Workers